A Quick Intro

 I also soon learned, as we all did back then, that with each season the grass chemistry changed, which meant that the mineral mix had to change as well.
 So every few months a new array of powders joined the kitchen line-up.
 And as if this wasn't challenging enough, just as I'd become familiar with one formula, along came new thinking, new research and new updates to change the mix.

-It took what seemed like forever to finally get it right, but eventually I soon had the process licked, along with some serious studying courtesy of the NRC+ course, which by now was becoming everyone's mantra on all things Equine Nutrition.
+It took what seemed like forever to finally get it right, but eventually I soon had the process licked, and there was a new buzz word doing the rounds, Dr Eleanor Kellon's NRC+ course, which was now becoming everyone's mantra on all things equine nutrition.

 Sure enough, it didn't take long before I was asked to blend a mineral mix for a friend, and as more requests came in, by summer 2013 our EquiVita had arrived on the website.
-Since then, to help stave off the Forage-Mineral-Minefield, we’ve added various versions to match the seasons, to save us all having to add extras into the mix.
+Since then, to help stave off the Mineral-Minefield, we’ve added various versions to match the seasons to save us all having to add extras into the mix.

 So what started this Mineral Mullarky?